2008 Connecticut Huskies football team

-The 2008 Connecticut Huskies football team represented the University of Connecticut in the 2008 NCAA Division I FBS football season as a member of the Big East Conference.
-The team was coached by Randy Edsall and played its home games at Rentschler Field in East Hartford, Connecticut.
+The 2008 Connecticut Huskies football team represented the University of Connecticut as a member of the Big East Conference during the 2008 NCAA Division I FBS football season.
+Led by tenth-year head coach Randy Edsall, the Huskies compiled an overall record of 8–5 with a mark of 3–4 in conference play, placing fifth in the Big East.
+Connecticut was invited to the International Bowl, where the Huskies defeated Buffalo.
+The team played home games at Rentschler Field in East Hartford, Connecticut.